powerofaisinstudy-debug/vsnpy/README.md

 When building real-time computer vision pipelines in Python (such as feeding live webcam frames into YOLO, ViT, or custom PyTorch models), the major performance bottleneck is rarely the neural network itself.
 Instead, systems frequently experience **CPU cache thrashing** and **Python GIL (Global Interpreter Lock) congestion** during image ingestion and frame preprocessing.

-`vsnpy` is being developed to solve this exact issue.
-By shifting expensive pixel-level tracking operations to a flat, highly optimized custom C++ backend while maintaining a simple Python interface, `vsnpy` ensures that frame preprocessing loops run **smooth like butter** on standard hardware without requiring expensive hardware upgrades just to read video frames.
+`vsnpy` is being developed to solve this exact issue by bringing **Vision + NumPy** directly into harmony.
+By shifting expensive pixel-level tracking operations to a flat, highly optimized custom C++ backend while maintaining a familiar, array-driven Python interface, `vsnpy` ensures that frame preprocessing loops run **smooth like butter** on standard hardware.

 ---